yeonsoochung/tigers_attendance/README.md

   - Overcast = 2
   - Drizzle = 1
   - Rain = 1
-- Home starting pitcher represented as integers: 6 used for the best starter (ace), 5 for the next pitcher in the rotation, and so on down to 1.
+- Home starting pitchers represented as integers: 6 used for the best starter (ace), 5 for the next pitcher in the rotation, and so on down to 1.
 Since the rotation can change throughout a season, I determined these integers subjectively (see pitchers_list.py) based on the season-ending statistics of each team’s pitchers, such as ERA, record, number of starts, number of innings pitched, and, if necessary, previous season’s performance.
-- Opponent starting pitchers were categorized in the same manner as home starters.
+- Opponent starting pitchers were represented in the same manner as home starters.
-- Tigers’ win rate entering each game.
-The first 15 home games’ win rate were replaced with the previous season’s final win rate.
+- The Tigers’ win rate entering each game.
+The first 15 home games’ win rates were replaced with the previous season’s final win rate.
 - Attendance is the dependent variable to be predicted.
-Since home-openers consistently bring full-stadium crowds, I used the average of the training data's home-opener attendances to predict the attendance of 2018-2019 home-openers.
+Since home-openers consistently bring full-capacity crowds, I used the average of the training data's home-opener attendances to predict the attendance of 2018-2019 home-openers.
+The rest of the games were predicted with the regression model.

 ## Data Analysis and Model Building
-The chart in Figure 1 was used to detect multicollinearity, which revealed significant correlation (0.52) between Game Number and Temperature.
+The chart in Figure 1 was used to detect multicollinearity, which revealed significant correlation (0.5) between Game Number and Temperature.
 This makes sense since the temperature trend increases as the season progresses into the summer and early fall.
-To address this, a new feature called “Game+Temp” was created, which is simply the sum of the Game Number and Temperature arrays.
+To address this, a new feature called “Game+Temp”, which is simply the sum of the 'Game Number' and 'Temperature (F)' arrays, was created to replace those two features.

 ![corr_heat_map](https://user-images.githubusercontent.com/90481059/161100308-51f49e81-54d1-4f4c-80e3-49fb6dd6611e.png)

 **Figure 1:** A correlation heat map chart of the features.

 ## Results
 I first focused on the multiple linear regression (ordinary least squares) model to make attendance predictions.
-Predictions were evaluated with two methods:
+Predictions were evaluated through two methods:
 1. Predicted vs actual average season attendance
 2. Mean absolute error (MAE)